bachman-dev/wanikani-api-types/UPGRADE.md

 #### Number Types Widened

 Both constants and type aliases for numbers (e.g. `Level`, `MIN_LEVEL`, `LessonBatchSizeNumber`, etc.) have had their types widened.
 Constants are now plain number literals with type `number` instead of their corresponding type alias, and type aliases were widened to `number & {}` so they show up in documentation.
 This allows for easier use of dynamically figured numbers in code.
 Type guards and schema should be used to validate these numbers; they are validated when used in `ApiRequestFactory`, e.g. when creating a request with `CollectionParameters`.

+### `SafeInteger` Type for Validated Numbers

+Some numbers, such as resource IDs, are validated to make sure they are a safe integer, to help catch impossible values before actually sending them to the WaniKani API.
+This is typed as `number & {}` so that it shows up as documentation; any number can be used from TypeScript's perspective, but they are subject to a runtime validation and may throw an error.